-Therefore, the enormous observed amount of nonsynonymous parallel evolution appears to be a specific feature of the baikalian amphipod species flock.
-More extensive, preferably whole-genome, data on within- and between-species variation is needed to clarify its cause.
+More extensive, preferably whole-genome, data on within- and between-species variation is needed to clarify cause of excessive nonsynonymous parallelism.
 Such data, for example, could provide evidence of selective sweeps from reduced polymorphism in the vicinity of parallel sites, which would constitute an independent signature of positive selection.
 More generally, parallel adaptation may be not as rare as it seems, and worth a systematic survey in many groups, particularly those of closely related species.